oduwsdl/FollowerCountHistory/README.md

 $ cd FollowerCountHistory
 $ ./FollowerHist.py [-h] [-g] [-e] [-p | -P] <twitter-username-without-@>
 ```

+This will create a new folder with the name: <twitter-username-without-@> and create three files in this folder.
+* A .csv file that contains the data collected with associated timestamps
+* A .csv file that contains data for mementos follower count was not extracted from
+* A .png file that contains a line chart of the data collected with X axis representing time
+The R script is called from within the Python script, with the [-g] flag so no additional action is required.

 To just create the graph from a csv file
 ```shell
 $ git clone https://github.com/oduwsdl/FollowerCountHistory.git
 $ cd FollowerCountHistory
 $ Rscript --vanilla follower_count_linechart.R <twitter-username-without-@>
 ```
-This will create a new folder with the name: <twitter-username-without-@> and create two files in this folder.
-* A .csv file that contains the data collected with associated timestamps
-* A .png file that contains a line chart of the data collected with X axis representing time
-The R script is called from within the Python script so no additional action is required.

 ### Options
 ```